ntu-icpc/npc/25sp/index.md

 > - [2025-03-08] **Penalty Calculation Updated**: Previously, the penalty was the sum of the first successful submission times for each solved problem.
 Now, it is the **latest** submission time among all problems where the contestant scored above $$0$$, based on the **earliest occurrence** of their highest-scoring submission.
 > - [2025-03-08] We have listed the [Environment](/npc/env) for the contest.
 Please check it out.

-# Spring 2025 Contests' Rules
+# Spring & Fall 2025 Contests' Rules

-The following contest rules applies for both The 1st contest and The 2nd contest.
+The following contest rules applies for both The 1st contest, The 2nd contest and Welcome AY25/26 contest.

 ## Eligibility Requirements